FarronF/limerick-council-meetings/meetings/2018/02/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th January 2018.md

 Members complemented An Garda Síochána for the policing of Rathkeale over the

-Christmas period and requested that a letter be sent to them acknowledging their--- 2
+Christmas period and requested that a letter be sent to them acknowledging their
+---
+2

 efforts.
 Members pointed out the state of the unfinished housing estate in Ballingarry